selwynpolit/d9book/book/forms.md

 In /modules/custom/dan_pagination/src/Form/VideoPaginationForm.php I have a form which is displayed in a block.
 The usual block template file provided by the theme is `block.html.twig` and looks like this:

+(Here is an image of this source code.
+Strangely, Jekyll/Github requires me to jump through some hoops for TWIG source.
+I'm still experimenting.)
 ![block template](./images/media/block_template.png)

-(Sorry for the image of this source code, but for some reason github chokes on the twig source.)
+Here is the source:
 {% raw %}
 ```twig
 <div